emacs-php/php-mode/README.md

 5. Send me a pull request here on Github.
 Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
 Please try to make sure the patches are acceptable input to the comand `git am`.
 Please note that even if you send a pull request it is very likely that I will *not* simply merge your branch through Github; I prefer to go through commits and cherry-pick them so I can review the commit messages and sign-off on them.
 You can see which commits I did or did not merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.

-If you are fixing a bug related to a Github issue, then first of all, thank you for the help improving `php-mode`.
+If you are fixing a bug related to a Github issue, then first of all, thank you for the help improving php-mode.
 Second, there is a `tests/` directory which contains PHP scripts for each issue (although not all of them).
 Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
 Please try to follow the format of the existing tests.

 # The Wiki

 The Github project page [has a wiki](https://github.com/ejmr/php-mode/wiki) that you should feel free to edit.
-The wiki lists the features and bugs that are on plan to include in upcoming versions of `php-mode`.
+The wiki lists the features and bugs that are on plan to include in upcoming versions of php-mode.
 It is also a place to add any tips to make the mode more useful.

 # License

-The code for `php-mode` is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).
+The code for php-mode is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).

 # Contributors